On Demand Performance Bonds, What Are They?

 We are constantly getting a lot of questions about performance bonds.
 This is especially true for foreign operations and how they operate.
-In certain countries (like the Middle East), the performance bonds are really on-demand performance bonds.
-That is, they are really a financial guarantee and not a “true” performance bond.
-Most performance bonds have a triggering event in a contract, but an on-demand performance bond is simply that – the Obligee calls on the bond and it gets paid.
+In certain countries (like the Middle East), theses are really on-demand performance bonds.
+That is, they are actually a financial guarantee and not a “true” performance bond like most companies are used to in the U.S. where most have a triggering event in a contract.
+But an on-demand performance bond is simply that – the Obligee calls on the bond and it gets paid.

 Below is a great example of an on-demand performance bond in singapore.